BossNAS: Exploring Hybrid CNN-transformers with Block-wisely Self-supervised Neural Architecture Search: Conclusion

 \section{Conclusion}

-In this work, we present BossNAS, a general, unsupervised NAS method with a self-supervised training technique named \textit{ensemble bootstrapping} and an \textit{unsupervised evaluation metric} for architectures.
+In this work, we present BossNAS, a general, unsupervised NAS method with the \textit{ensemble bootstrapping} training technique and an \textit{unsupervised evaluation metric}.
 Experiments on three search spaces prove that our method successfully addressed the problem of inaccurate architecture rating caused by large weight-sharing space while avoiding the architectural bias brought by supervised distillation.
 Ablation analysis proved that the two components, \textit{ensemble bootstrapping} scheme and \textit{unsupervised evaluation metric}, are both crucial for our method.
 Additionally, we present a fabric-like search space named HyTra.
-On this challenging search space, our searched hybrid CNN-transformer model, achieves 82.2\% accuracy on ImageNet, surpassing EfficientNet by 2.1\% with comparable compute time.
+On this challenging search space, our searched hybrid CNN-transformer model, achieves 82.5\% accuracy on ImageNet, surpassing EfficientNet by 2.4\% with comparable compute time.